tik9/cpython/logic.md

 CO t's like the WHERE clause
 Answer:

+?In SQL it's possible to create:

 � CONSTRAINTs only for the columns
 � CONSTRAINTs only for the tables

 � CONSTRAINTs for columns and tables
 � None of the above

-In SQL it's possible to create:
+?
 A current client of BairesDev is having difficulty deploying applications quickly into their production environment.
-Without knowing all of the details, what would be an initial solution to propose?
+Without knowing all of the details, what would be an initial solution to propose

 Answer:
 oO Present a DevOps Engineer to extend their current team to evaluate their current CI/CD and improve it

 � Propose a two-week discovery to analyze their current roadmap and technology ecosystem, look for improvement opportunities and then propose a team

 � A and B only
 oO Convert their current platform into a new platform, and propose a new technology stack to support it